10 Jan 2020

 On the other hand, the EU has adopted a number of Directives for environmental protection, which may have an impact on the sales of a wide range of consumer goods and consumer electronics.
 Notable examples include the Directive on Waste Electrical and Electronic Equipment (WEEE) implemented in August 2005, and the Directive on Restriction of Hazardous Substances (RoHS) implemented in July 2006.
 On 3 December 2008, the European Commission (EC) presented two proposals: one for a recast RoHS Directive and the other for a recast WEEE Directive.

 The recast RoHS Directive was published on 1 July 2011 and entered into force on 2 January 2013.
 The new Directive continues to prohibit EEE that contains the same six dangerous substances as the old RoHS Directive.
-Nonetheless, the new Directive will widen, as from 22 July 2019, the current scope of the previous RoHS Directive, by including any EEE that will have fallen out of the old RoHS Directive’s scope, with only limited exceptions.
+Nonetheless, the new Directive has widened, since 22 July 2019, the scope of the previous RoHS Directive, by including any EEE that will have fallen out of the old RoHS Directive’s scope, with only limited exceptions.

 Another important law for Hong Kong companies to grapple with concerns waste EEE, i.e., the WEEE Directive.
 With the formal approval on 7 June 2012, the recast WEEE Directive entered into force on 13 August 2012, while Member States have until 14 February 2014 to transpose the new directive into national law.
-In brief, the recast WEEE Directive will see Member States subject to higher collection/recycling targets (i.e. 45% collection rate as of 2016 and 65% as of 2019) and a wider scope of measure covering essentially all electric and electronic equipment, while establishing producer responsibility as a means of encouraging greener product designs.
+In brief, the recast WEEE Directive will see Member States subject to higher collection/recycling targets (i.e. 45% collection rate from 2016 to 2018 and 65% as of 2019) and a wider scope of measures covering essentially all electric and electronic equipment, while establishing producer responsibility as a means of encouraging greener product designs.

 On the heels of the recast RoHS and WEEE Directives, the EU’s new framework Directive for setting eco-design requirements for energy-related product (ErP) is now in place.
 The ErP Directive is no longer limited to only EEE (as it was under its predecessor, the energy-using product, or EuP, Directive), but potentially covers any product that is related to the use of energy, including shower heads and other bathroom fittings, as well as insulation and construction materials.